Updated January 10, 2023.

 Begin in the center of the design, which is the top of the roof.
 After stitching the roof and the trunks which come up from it, stitch the main part of the house, leaving space for the windows and door.
-Next stitch the door and chimney, then the windows and smoke.
+Next, stitch the door and chimney, then the windows and smoke.
 Having completed the house, stitch the ground underneath it.

-Then begin with the trees behind the smoke and started on the trees.
+Then begin with the trees behind the smoke and start on the trees.
 The trees overlap each other, as can be seen in the chart below.
 The easiest way to handle the trees is to begin with ones towards the center and then work the trees on either side.